Honeycomb Tessellations and Graded Permutohedral Blades: Introduction

 The generating function numerators for its diagonals appear to be symmetric and unimodal, and to have coefficients that sum to $(2n)!/n!$, O.E.I.S.
 A001813, \cite{oeis}.
 The coefficients themselves agree with A142459 for the first four rows, and their sums agree, $(2n)!/n!$, but for $n\ge 5$ the coefficients are different.
 See Section \ref{section: canonical basis enumeration} below for more details, as well as a conjecture.

-Finally, it turns out that there is an interesting dual grading cyclic ordered set partitions which would be dual to the grading coming from the canonical blade basis.
+Finally, it turns out that there is an interesting second grading on cyclic ordered set partitions which is in a sense complementary to the grading coming from the canonical blade basis.
 Grouping cyclic ordered set partitions by the number of blocks one obtains the sequence given by O.E.I.S.
 A028246 \cite{oeis}:

 This gives for $n=1,2,\ldots, 6$,